Eclipsed X-ray Bursts from Magnetar SGR J1935+2154 and the Fireball Measurements: Eclipse X--ray bursts

 \subsection{Data Analysis}

-For GECAM and GBM, detectors with source angles $\leqslant50^\circ$ were selected, and the energy channels affected by the absorption edges ($30\sim40$ keV) were excluded.
+For GECAM and GBM, detectors with source angles $\leqslant50^\circ$ were selected, and the energy channels affected by the absorption edges ($30$--$40\,\mathrm{keV}$) were excluded.
 Further details of the data reduction procedures are provided in Appendix \ref{appxsec:data_reduct}.
 Based on the cleaned and calibrated data, we then carry out time-resolved spectral analysis to explore the spectral evolution of the selected long bursts.
 Background spectra are estimated from pre- and post-burst intervals using low-order polynomial fits.
-The spectra are grouped to ensure sufficient counts per channel and fitted using maximum-likelihood statistics implemented.
+The spectra are grouped to ensure sufficient counts per channel and fitted using Bayesian estimation.
 Further details of the spectral analysis, including the fitting methods and model comparisons, are summarized in Appendix \ref{appxsec:spec_analys}.

-From the intermediate bursts of SGR J1935+2154, we have indeed found several particular bursts which have a roughly plateau light curve except for the rapid beginning and ending phases (rise and decay).
+Based on visual inspection of the intermediate bursts of SGR J1935+2154, we have indeed found several bursts whose light curves exhibit a plateau-like feature.
 The most representative one is the burst occurring at $t_0$ = 2016-06-26T13:54:30.720 (labeled as Burst A), as shown in the left panel of Figure \ref{fig:lc_each_plateau}.
-Such a plateau indicates that the emission region of this burst probably has a nearly fixed configuration, i.e., the fireball is probably in a dynamic equilibrium.
+It exhibits the clearest and stablest plateau profile among the identified long bursts.
+Such a plateau indicates that the emission region of this burst likely has a nearly fixed configuration, i.e., the fireball is in dynamic equilibrium.